 Declarations of Interest

-The Head of Legal Services declared a personal interest on behalf of all Officers present at the meeting in staffing matters referred to in Agenda item 6, Revenue and Capital Budgets 2013/2014.
-The Head of Legal Services also announced the following declarations on behalf of Members:
+Alan Twyman, Member Services Manager, declared a personal interest on behalf of all Officers present at the meeting in staffing matters referred to in Agenda item 6, Revenue and Capital Budgets 2012/2013.
+He also announced the following declarations on behalf of Members:

-Councillor J A Kite declared a prejudicial interest in Agenda item 6 as he is a director of Dartford Football Club.
+Councillor A Bardoe declared a personal prejudicial interest in Agenda item 6, as Chair of the 3rd Dartford Scout Group.
+He also declared a personal interest in Agenda item 6 as he is a member of the Becketts Gym.

 Apologies for Absence

 To receive apologies for absence

 Apologies for absence were submitted on behalf of Councillors J Burrell, S East, R S L Perfitt and G Reynolds.

 The Mayor thanked Members for supporting a highly successful Charity Ball held at Princes Park Football ground which had proved an excellent venue.

 The Mayor reported that he had received no further update on the condition of Colin Cloke and that the position remained the same as outlined in the last email sent to Members by the Member Services Manager along with a copy of an article which had been published in the local press.